 Early on the 15th April Ziwa and Balguda made the journey to a new home in the Kibwezi Forest, which forms part of the Chyulu Hills National Park ecosystem.
-What was unexpected is how accommodating Ziwa was about entering the elephant moving truck for a second time, as he had made this journey almost a year ago when he was moved together with Garzi and Vuria to our Ithumba relocation unit in Northern Tsavo East.
+What was unexpected is how accommodating Ziwa was about entering the elephant moving truck for a second time, as he had made a journey in it almost a year ago when he was moved to our Ithumba Reintegration Unit in Northern Tsavo East.

 His time there was short lived when soon after arrival he went downhill growing weaker to the point where Angela made the decision to fly Ziwa back to Nairobi so that he could have the intensive care needed to save his life.
 While we never did discover what his problem was, with nothing conclusive revealed in the barrage of tests done, he was treated assuming he had blood parasites.
 To everyone’s relief Ziwa returned to life, and slowly grew stronger to the point where he could once again make this journey.